A Civil Lawyer’s | Attorney’s Perspective based on Experience.

 - What kinds of Protection Orders are there?
 Which one should I use?

-In relationships, most conflict is kept “civil” and in perspective.
-There are, however, situations that cross the line and for whatever reason, do not meet the requirements of arrest followed by criminal prosecution.
-When these situations become a pattern or do not de-escalate, they become a real problem that requires involving a lawyer.
-If this behavior involves harassment, dysfunctional relationship behavior, threats, inappropriate sexual contact or abuse of a vulnerable adult, the Washington Civil Court System has a ready made, relatively efficient solution for these problems Called Civil Protection Orders, or Orders of Protection.
-Our lawyers are well versed in the organization, formalities and the courtroom issues surrounding bringing and defending these kind of actions throughout the Puget Sound region.
+In human relationships, most conflict is kept “civil” and people don’t need a court’s intervention or assistance in getting someone to stop.
+There are, however, situations where that line is crossed and for whatever reason, the police will not get involved or will not make an arrest followed by criminal prosecution.
+When these situations do not de-escalate, begin to interfere with other people’s lives and freedom, repeat themselves, or start becoming a basis for further civil lawsuits, these kinds of “civil” conflicts become the kind of problem that lawyers sometimes need to get involved in.
+If a behavior, that must be directed at a person for the court’s to get involved, involves harassment, domestic violence, stalking, dysfunctional relationship behaviors, threats, inappropriate sexual contact, or abuse of a vulnerable adult, the Washington Civil Court System has a solution for these social problems called Civil Protection Orders, or Orders of Protection.
+Our lawyers are well versed in the organization, formalities and the courtroom issues surrounding bringing and defending these kind of actions throughout Washington.
+Here is a short video we put together in 2015 explaining things a bit that should help people understand whether they want to file a protection order or not.

 How do Civil Protection Orders work?

-Our lawyers have filed and defended every type of Order of Protection available in Washington and we have a great deal of wisdom about when to file, how to file and how to arrange your situation to increase the likelihood of winning.
+Our lawyers have filed and defended every type of Order of Protection available in Washington and we have a great deal of wisdom about prosecuting or defending one of these actions.
 As lawyers and counsel to a wide variety of clients over the years, we have grown to believe it is best to file for a Protection Order once and win; if you do not, things can degrade into protracted battles that can waste money and resources.
 We counsel our clients accordingly.

 Why Seek or Use an Order of Protection?